sourcegraph/about/company/team/index.md

 - [CEO](../../handbook/ceo/index.md), Cofounder, Board of Directors
 - San Francisco, CA, USA 🇺🇸
 - [sqs@sourcegraph.com](mailto:sqs@sourcegraph.com), [slack.org](https://slack.org), [@sqs](https://twitter.com/sqs), [LinkedIn](https://www.linkedin.com/in/quinnslack), [he](http://pronoun.is/he)
 - Quinn lives just north of the Golden Gate Bridge with his wife and daughter.
-Prior to Sourcegraph, Quinn co-founded Blend Labs, an enterprise technology company with ~500 employees dedicated to improving home lending.
+Prior to Sourcegraph, Quinn cofounded Blend Labs, an enterprise technology company with ~500 employees dedicated to improving home lending.
 At Palantir Technologies, he created a technology platform to help two of the top five U.S. banks recover from the housing crisis.
 He was the first employee and developer at Bleacher Report after graduating from high school.
 Quinn graduated with a BS in Computer Science from Stanford.

 ## Beyang Liu